Soreine/blog/_posts/2016-04-17-defeating-the-fear.md

 : Not that it is overloaded with content, but I want to keep it separate from blogging.

-I would gladly have concluded with a list rules and best practices I would like to follow for this blog.
-But they would become added barriers to my blogging, so I'd better not :)
+I would gladly have concluded with a list rules and best practices for me to follow, writing this blog.
+But they would have been additional barriers to my blogging, so I'd better not :)